queenoriol/queenoriol.github.io/Tech_Sales_Analysis/README.md

 ## About the Analyst

-This project was developed to showcase my core skills as an entry-level data analyst.
-My focus was to extract business value from real-world data and communicate those findings clearly using Excel and Power BI.
-By emphasizing relevant metrics, practical recommendations, and intuitive visuals, this analysis simulates how data can support smarter decisions in a fast-paced retail environment.
+This project is my way of showing how I use data to make sense of real business challenges.
+Using Excel and Power BI, I focused on finding the key numbers that matter and sharing straightforward insights.
+My goal was to keep things clear and practical, so the data actually helps make better business decisions.